Ask. Learn. Improve

 Multi-Site RAG Agent Ecosystem: Global view of multiple data center sites, each with its own dedicated RAG AI agent

-Managing multiple data center sites presents a unique operational challenge: each location has different equipment, configurations, vendor relationships, and local procedures.
+Managing multiple data center sites presents a specific operational challenge: each location has different equipment, configurations, vendor relationships, and local procedures.
 What works in your Virginia facility may not apply to your Singapore site.
-Yet most knowledge management systems force teams to wade through irrelevant documentation from all locations to find what they need.
+Yet most knowledge management systems mix documentation from all locations, forcing teams to filter through irrelevant results to find what they need.

 A site-specific RAG agent is a dedicated AI assistant deployed at each data center location with: